jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 .. code-block:: python

-  AttributeError: module 'src.exceptions' has no attribute 'always_returns'
+  AttributeError: module 'src.exceptions' has no attribute 'always_runs'

 green: make it pass
 #################################################################################